Sagar Patil

 The EMU board is fully responsible for the launch countdown and autosequence of this rocket, so RPC capability is important.

-But first - how do we stream live sensor data from the boards to each other and the ground?
+But first - how do we stream sensor data from the boards to each other and the ground?

 My solution - SensorNet.
 The concept is very simple, it starts with this struct definition.